 National Air and Space Museum Mural

-In 2019, EverGreene was engaged by Clark-Smoot-Consigli, to remove five monumental painted murals in preparation for a major reconstruction of the National Air and Space Museum building on the National Mall in Washington D.C.
-The vibrant murals, Weather, The Evolution of Jet Aviation, Fortress Under Fire, Earth Flight Environment, and A Cosmic View, had been created by renowned artists on site, specifically for the building during its construction in the mid-1970s.
+In 2019, EverGreene was engaged to remove five monumental murals at the National Air and Space Museum in Washington D.C. in preparation for a major renovation its exhibition and presentation spaces.
+The murals Weather, The Evolution of Jet Aviation, Fortress Under Fire, Earth Flight Environment, and A Cosmic View had been created specifically for the museum during its construction in the mid-1970s.

-EverGreene conservators assessed, documented, and developed a plan to safely remove the painted canvases from the walls to which they had originally been adhered.
-Custom-designed scaffolding was erected for access and enclosed within negative-air containment due to the known presence of asbestos containing materials in the Museum wall substrate.
-Working in Tyvek suits and full-face respirators, the team then painstakingly separated the mural canvases from the walls in original sections, rolled them onto large sonotubes, and transferred the segments to our studio.
+The oversized lobby murals remained in place for nearly 45 years until they were taken down over a period of weeks.
+Our conservators assessed, documented, and developed a plan to safely remove the painted canvases from the walls.
+Custom-designed scaffolding was erected and enclosed within negative-air containment to protect from the known presence of asbestos-containing materials in the wall substrate.
+The murals were removed top to bottom.
+Working in Tyvek suits and full-face respirators, the team painstakingly separated the mural canvases from the walls in original, 10-foot sections and rolled them onto large sonotubes.
+The mural sections were then safely transported to our studio.

-A clean containment room was constructed at EverGreene’s studio and each mural was unrolled within it so that excess wall materials including paint/primer, dry-wall paper, and asbestos-containing joint compound could be removed from the back.
+At our studio, a clean containment room was constructed so that excess hazardous wall materials including paint/primer, dry-wall paper, and asbestos-containing joint compound could be removed from the back of each canvas.
 After meticulous cleaning and testing to confirm the absence of any ACM, the murals were rerolled in archival materials, crated, and returned to the Museum for storage.